Parable of the Renegades

 Meanwhile, Lucas’ first impression fought with his second thoughts of the girl who had turned his life upside-down.
 He still didn’t want to accept her constant bullying of him, but now, that behavior told him the inner child in her was trying to cope for the ten years she missed.
 Yes, Rio was still young at the age of fifteen, but it must have been devastating for her to feel like she could have had ten more years of youth.

-“I don't know if this was the wisest decision you've ever made, but thanks for opening up to me," Lucas said like he was entrusted with one of the world's greatest secrets.
+“I don't know if this was the wisest decision you've ever made, but thanks for opening up to me," Lucas felt like he was entrusted with one of the world's greatest secrets.
 "No one else will know about this.”

 "Please, because if you tell, I will be very sad~," Rio cooed.
 "And I will not feel better until I hear all your bones snap~" She sent a playful wink and hummed a laugh at the mixed expression Lucas made in response - worry peppered with a little amusement for her exaggeration to sound depressed.
 "Had you not known anything about the [Renegades], I would have told you a longer version of this story in preparation for our contract.
 Still, I must admit, it felt like I needed to do this one way or another.”
 She widened her face in surprise then narrowed it down, bringing back her feline smile.
 "In fact, I think I told you too much.
 Now it is my turn to ask you a question."